Beef Tenderloin with Roasted Vegetables Recipe

 - 1. Place tenderloin in a large resealable plastic bag.
 Combine the wine, soy sauce, rosemary, Dijon mustard, ground mustard and garlic.
 Pour half of the marinade over tenderloin; seal bag and turn to coat.
 Refrigerate for 4-12 hours, turning several times.
 Cover and refrigerate remaining marinade.

-- 2. Place the potatoes, brussels sprouts and carrots in a greased 13-in. x 9-in. baking dish; add reserved marinade and toss to coat.
-Cover and bake at 425° for 30 minutes; stir.
+- 2. Place the potatoes, Brussels sprouts and carrots in a greased 13x9-in. baking dish; add reserved marinade and toss to coat.
+Cover and bake at 425° for 20 minutes; stir.

 - 3. Drain and discard marinade from tenderloin.
 Place tenderloin over vegetables.
-Bake, uncovered, for 30-45 minutes or until meat reaches desired doneness (for medium-rare, a meat thermometer should read 145°; medium, 160°; well-done, 170°).
+Bake, uncovered, for 40-50 minutes or until meat reaches desired doneness (for medium-rare, a thermometer should read 145°; medium, 160°; well-done, 170°).

 - 4. Remove beef and let stand for 15 minutes.
 Check vegetables for doneness.
 If additional roasting is needed, cover with foil and bake for 10-15 minutes or until tender.
 Slice beef and serve with vegetables.
 Yield: 8-10 servings.